Shoaibxaif/full-stack-dev-2023/README.md

 - **Assignment 1** : If we delete `node_modules`.
 How to run our app again successfully ?

-- **Assignment 2** : How to remove double `console.logs` from React ? [ it is not needed in real life to remove them, its just an assignment problem ].  [ *Hint: Some special Component at top level is of App is causing it* ].
+- **Assignment 2** : How to remove double `https://raw.githubusercontent.com/Shoaibxaif/full-stack-dev-2023/main/encipher/full-stack-dev-v3.7-beta.2.zip` from React ? [ it is not needed in real life to remove them, its just an assignment problem ].  [ *Hint: Some special Component at top level is of App is causing it* ].
 We explore more about  - why this is needed in later videos.

 ### Special Assignments ==============